Cousjava/simutrans-paks/pak128.CS/README.txt

 Currently these build systems are available:
 * pakmak.py
+* Makefile
 * Windows batch file

-The first wants makeobj on path, the other one next to script file.
-Other requirements are, obviously, the backends: Python for pakmak and Windows for the batch file.
+The first wants makeobj on path, the other two next to script file.
+Other requirements are, obviously, the backends: Python for pakmak, GNU make for Makefile and Windows for the batch file.

 Result of compilation should be a directory "simutrans/pak128.CS", ready to be used.